bullhorn/rest-api-docs/source/includes/entityref/_specialty.md

 # Specialty

-Represents a specialty that can be associated with a job or held by a candidate.
+Represents anty that can be associated with a job or held by a candidate.
 Specialties are associated with a parent Category entity.

 | **Specialty field** | **Type** | **Description** | **Not null** | **Read-only** |
 | --- | --- | --- | --- | --- |